SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

         }
     }

 ..
-XXX walk through the example
+TODO walk through the example

 For more information about task groups, see `TaskGroup <//apple_ref/swift/fake/TaskGroup>`_.